 There are no additional adjustments to the timeline to provide proof of bacterial meningitis beyond the Fall 2020 semester.
 Students admitted for Spring, Summer or Fall 2021 are required to have proof of bacterial meningitis vaccination prior to attending their New Student Conference.
 Please see this link for how to submit your immunization record: admissions.tamu.edu/Meningitis.

 Can a student defer their admission based on the Coronavirus?

 We are not offering deferrals based on the Coronavirus at this time.
 However, if you do have a documented emergency medical condition that needs to be noted and could impact your ability to attend classes, please submit a ‘Contact Us’ // ‘Ask a Question’ // ‘Defer / Withdraw Application’ in your AIS portal.
 A staff member will be able to advise further.

 If an incoming student does not have computer access for their Virtual NSC, where do they do?

 There is a form for students to complete in case of access issues.

-We are working on these decisions now and will release these through April.
+There will be a waitlist for Fall 2021.
+Decisions will be released by the end of April.
 Please monitor your AIS portal for updates in status of decision.

 Are there any on-campus appointments or meetings available for current or prospective applicants?

-At this time, on-campus appointments have been cancelled.
+In-person appointments are scheduled to resume in January 2021.
 Prospective students hoping to meet with a counselor can reach out to their local Prospective Student Center (PSC) or the Aggieland PSC by email.
-The staff will let you know the best way to set up an appointment, and what those appointments will look like since they will not occur face-to-face.
+The staff will let you know the best way to set up an appointment.

 What is the best way to contact someone in the Admissions Office for assistance?